deckerego/docmag/README.md

 run the docker container published at: https://hub.docker.com/r/deckerego/docmagui/

+## Installing

+You can install docmag and its dependencies (including Elasticsearch) using just the docker-compose.yml file by downloading it and executing:

+    docker-compose

+This should bring up docmag's user interface and Elasticsearch indexes, while also indexing new documents in the background.
+By default the web application is running locally on port 1080.

 ## Building and Testing Locally

 Building the app and its necessary infrastructure locally is performed with